goatchurchprime/laserplacer/README.md

 FileArea tracks each file import.
 spnumcols are the layers or colours that you can select

-SVGprocesses is an array of SVGfileprocess recording the current state of the file, whether it has been loaded or grouped yet.
+svgprocesses is an array of SVGfileprocess recording the current state of the file, whether it has been loaded or grouped yet.
-Select a process from it as k = SVGprocesses["fa0"]
+Select a process from it as k = svgprocesses["fa0"]

 This uses the function importSVGpathR() that is called-back recursively and uses a cstack and pstack to keep track of how much is left to do and how deep the transformation values go.